great-northern-diver/loon/website/md/learn_linking.md

 All of `loon`'s plots can be linked so that some of their n-dimensional states are synchronized.
-For a linked scatterplot, the states the are synchronized by default (i.e. linked states) are the color, size, selected and active states.
+For a linked scatterplot, the states that are synchronized by default (i.e. linked states) are the `color`, `size`, `selected` and `active` states.
 Two or more plots are linked if they share the same string in their `linkingGroup` state.

 `loon`'s standard linking model is fairly flexible and the user can choose